Andrew Humphrey: RAF career

 Humphrey attended RAF Staff College in 1955 and was awarded a second Bar to his Air Force Cross in the 1955 Birthday Honours.
 He was posted to the Directorate of Operational Requirements at the Air Ministry in February 1956 where he was elevated to deputy director before being promoted to group captain on 1 July 1957 and appointed a Companion of the Order of the Bath in the 1959 Birthday Honours.

 Humphrey became Officer Commanding RAF Akrotiri in February 1959 and then attended the Imperial Defence College in 1962 before being promoted to air commodore on 1 July 1962.
 He became Director of Joint Plans at the Air Ministry in November 1962 and then Director of Defence Plans (Air) at the Ministry of Defence in April 1964 Promoted to air vice marshal on 1 January 1965, he became Air Officer Commanding Air Forces Middle East on 15 December 1965 and, following the withdrawal from Aden in November 1967, he was mentioned in despatches for his services in operations there on 23 January 1968.
 He went on to be Air Member for Personnel with the acting rank of air marshal on 18 March 1968 and advanced to Knight Commander of the Order of the Bath in the 1968 Birthday Honours.

 Having been promoted to the substantive rank of air marshal on 1 January 1969, and to air chief marshal on 1 December 1970, Humphrey became Commander-in-Chief RAF Strike Command on 5 January 1971.
 He was advanced to Knight Grand Cross of the Order of the Bath in the 1974 New Year Honours.

 Humphrey was appointed Air Aide-de-Camp to the Queen on 31 March 1974 and Chief of the Air Staff on 1 April 1974.
 As Chief of the Air Staff he advised the new Labour Government on the implementation of their latest Defence Review.
+This included his recommendations to concentrate on front line forces and reduce expenditure on research and future-related services.
+This resulted in the closure of the Bedford research establishment, the closure of the Institute of Aviation Medicine (IAM) and other research areas at Farnborough.
+Most of these research facilities were later re-instated (The IAM re-formed at RAF Cranwell) but Bedford remained closed and Farnborough with reduced facilities.

 Following promotion to Marshal of the Royal Air Force on 6 August 1976, Humphrey was appointed Chief of the Defence Staff on 24 October 1976.
 However he only served in that role for three months before catching pneumonia following a visit to British forces in Norway during a particularly cold Winter.
 He died in the RAF Hospital at Halton on 24 January 1977.